 World Savings Day, also known as World Thrift Day, is a holiday we celebrate on October 31 every year.
 The holiday highlights the necessity of saving for the future.
 There are many reasons why one would need to save, including for retirement, education, property purchase, marriage, etc. It is also good to be prepared for unforeseen circumstances and save, even if you have no plans for the money yet.
 In certain situations, saving has been a lifesaver as it helps to overcome sudden unfortunate situations.
-Note that and make sure you help save for future growth by applying to scholarships in your early student life, to get all the information on most simple scholarships visit Scholaroo.
+A great way to start saving early is by availing scholarships in your early student life.
+Clueless about where to start?
+Visit Scholaroo to find all the information that you will need on scholarships.

 History of World Savings Day